ajinderbains/US_Accident/README.md

 # Group_Project

+Segment 1: I created the start of the presentation file.

 Introduction:

 The main goal of this project is for our group to collaborate and use the valuable skills we have learned.
 We will be utilizing remote collaboration,